 We educate and support our pharmacy clients to meet DEA and EPA guidelines.

-Rx Destroyer™ is committed to saving water, saving lives…one prescription at a time.
-We provide DEA and EPA compliant disposal of pharmaceutical waste with simple products that are easy to use, effective and affordable.
+C2R Global Manufacturing, Inc. is committed to saving water, saving lives…one prescription at a time.
+We provide simple products that are easy to use, effective and affordable.
 Learn more about our proven solutions for proper disposal of controlled substances.